roberddd/batchgenie/docs/render_asset_previews.md

 `I'm experiencing unusual behavior with object location when using the Studio Setups.
 What should I do?`

 :   Try applying the Scale and Rotation transformations to your object(s).
 This should resolve the issue.

+`Why doesn't my render match the View when using the 'View Camera Override' function?`

+:   Adjust the View camera to match the rendering focal length.
+For example, if the default focal length under 'Render Settings' is 90mm, go to `3D View > View > View` and match it.

 ## More adjustments in Preferences {#more-settings data-search-exclude}